swiftlang/swift-evolution/proposals/0018-flexible-memberwise-initialization.md

 The rules of the current proposal are designed to synthesize memberwise parameters for the correct set of properties as best as possible.
 Of course there will be times when the rules don't match what is desired.

-Introducing a `memberwise` delcaration modifier for properties would allow programmers to specify exactly which properties should participate in memberwise initialization synthesis.
-It allows full control and has the clarity afforeded by being explicit.
+Introducing a `memberwise` declaration modifier for properties would allow programmers to specify exactly which properties should participate in memberwise initialization synthesis.
+It allows full control and has the clarity afforded by being explicit.

 Specifc use cases this feature would support include allowing `private` properties to receive synthesized memberwise parameters in a `public` initializer, or allow `public` properties to be ommitted from parameter synthesis.